-February 11, 2026
+February 13, 2026

-We have spent the past 18 months working with dozens of enterprise sales teams, dissecting what separates the top 10% of AEs from everyone else.
+We have spent the past 18 months working with dozens of sales teams, dissecting what separates the top 10% of AEs from everyone else.

-And somewhere in your CRM sits a seven-figure opportunity that went dark three weeks ago, and you have no idea why.
+Your pipeline is bloated with deals that will never close.
+Your forecasted deal slips from one quarter to the next and ends in closed lost.
+And somewhere in your CRM sits a six-figure opportunity that went dark three weeks ago, and you have no idea why.

 1. Outcome-Based Selling

 Buyers do not care about your features.
 They never did, but they especially do not now.
+We’ve said this for years, but now is the time to start taking this a lot more seriously.

+The mistake we repeatedly see is AEs leading with capabilities.
+"Our platform does X, Y, and Z." The buyer hears noise or expensive bloat they don’t need but have to pay for.
 What they need to hear is: "Here is how we help companies like yours reduce churn by 23% within six months."

 2. Financial Storytelling